takaebato/rack-dev_insight/README.md

 Only one SQL dialect is supported at a time, determined by the database client gems (i.e. [mysql2](https://github.com/brianmario/mysql2), [pg](https://github.com/ged/ruby-pg) or [sqlite3](https://github.com/sparklemotion/sqlite3-ruby)) listed in the Gemfile.
 If multiple clients are present, it defaults to mysql2, pg, then sqlite3 in order.
 To use multiple dialects simultaneously, [SQL patch option](https://github.com/takaebato/rack-dev_insight#1-enable-sql-patch-option) can be used.
-When this option is enabled, railtie does not subscribe sql events to prevent duplicate recording.
+When this option is enabled, railtie does not subscribe to SQL events in order to avoid duplicate recordings.

 ### For other Rack applications